Say what you want about mint, but there’s no denying its versatility and refreshing taste.

 There are different varieties of mint plants and some tend to be more aggressive than others.
-No matter the strain, it is essential to keep the mint under control and prevent it from taking over your entire garden space.
+No matter the strain, it’s essential to keep the mint under control and prevent it from taking over your entire garden space.

-Sink those containers deep underground or, if you must, grow them in larger containers that are above the ground.
+Sink those containers deep underground or, if you must, grow them in larger containers above ground.

 If you do plant them underground, make sure you keep the rim of the container at least an inch above the soil.
 Doing this is meant to keep the mint from being able to spill out into the other areas of the garden.

 Of course, controlling the mint is a great plan but sometimes plans go awry.
 That can leave you with only one other discourse: kill the mint.

 Option 2: Dig up the Mint

 Though it may seem obvious, digging up the mint is certainly a possibility.
 After all, digging up a plant that you don’t want there anymore is always an option.

 But with mint, keep in mind that even one small piece of the plant that gets left behind can (and usually will) root itself and simply start the whole thing over again.